harryroshan/airline-ticket-reservation-system/README.md

 * Add/Modify flight schedules
 * Viewing the booked ticket statistics

-This system also incorporates a freqent flier miles points system for loyal customers which will provide additional benefits to them.
+This system also incorporates a frequent flier miles points system for loyal customers which will provide additional benefits to them.

 This project was implemented using HTML & CSS for the front-end and PHP for the back-end.
 The database was created and updated using MySQL.